nealcaren/a-century-of-negro-migration/chapters/chapter-10-bibliography.md

 Birney, William. *James G. Birney and his Times.
 The Genesis of the Republican Party, with Some Account of the Abolition Movements in the South before 1828*.
 (New York, 1890.)

-Brackett, Jeffery B. *The Negro in Maryland.
+Brackett, Jeffery R. *The Negro in Maryland.
 A Study of the Institution of Slavery*.
 (Baltimore, Johns Hopkins University, 1889.)

 Brannagan, Thomas. *A Preliminary Essay on the Oppression of the Exiled Sons of Africa, Consisting of Animadversions on the Impolicy and Barbarity of the Deleterious Commerce and Subsequent Slavery of the Human Species*.
 (Philadelphia: Printed for the Author by John W. Scott, 1804.)